 Business Goal - Work Environment: IEUA is committed to providing a dynamic work environment with a highly skilled and dedicated workforce.
-Strategic Priority Unit Goal Unit Objective Timetable Promote inter- departmental collaboration and teamwork.
-Assess, prepare, and submit quarterly, bi-annual, and annual progress reports and project completion reports as Establish regular meetings with project managers and Engineering leadership Ongoing FY 2023/24 and FY 2024/25
+Strategic Priority Unit Objective Timetable Unit Goal Promote inter-Assess, prepare, and submit Establish regular Ongoing departmental quarterly, bi-annual, and meetings with project FY 2023/24 collaboration and annual progress reports and and managers and teamwork. project completion reports as FY 2024/25 Engineering leadership

-Business Goal - Work Environment: IEUA is committed to providing a dynamic work environment with a highly skilled and dedicated workforce. required by the State or to assess and ensure Federal funder on time and projects will be with the information required completed within the by the funding agency to funding timeframe ensure compliance with Identify and implement Fall 2023 funding requirements. a new internal tracking Additionally, submit system to manage and extension requests as track workload across needed within the required Agency departments timeframe based on IEUA more effectively to project status and timeline. ensure responsiveness, thoroughness, and compliance Hold quarterly safety Promote a safe work Develop new and update Quarterly meetings to address any environment by current safety policies FY 2023/24 updates or changes to administering and focused on Water Discovery and monitoring required field trips and tours. policies needed as well FY 2024/25 safety and regulatory including wildlife instructions as discuss safety needs transportation purchases, trainings among programs, education center planning. including meetings with Safety.
+Business Goal - Work Environment: IEUA is committed to providing a dynamic work environment with a highly skilled and dedicated workforce. required by the State or to assess and ensure Federal funder on time and projects will be with the information required completed within the by the funding agency to funding timeframe ensure compliance with Identify and implement Fall 2023 funding requirements. a new internal tracking Additionally, submit system to manage and extension requests as track workload across needed within the required Agency departments timeframe based on IEUA more effectively to project status and timeline. ensure responsiveness, thoroughness, and compliance Develop new and update Promote a safe work Hold quarterly safety Quarterly environment by current safety policies meetings to address any FY 2023/24 administering and focused on Water Discovery and updates or changes to monitoring required field trips and tours.
+FY 2024/25 policies needed as well safety and regulatory including wildlife instructions, as discuss safety needs trainings transportation purchases, among programs, education center planning. including meetings with Safety.
 Finalize and implement policies through the Agency's Intranet AIM.
-Purchase/refurbish golf cart for efficiency, safety, and transportation for Water Discovery Field Trip and programs.
-Implement Discover the Environment and Water (DEW) grant to retain new education trailer for education and program facilitation especially during weather concerns.
+Purchase/refurbish golf cart for efficiency, safety, and transportation for Water Discovery Field Trip and programs. • Implement Discover the Environment and Water (DEW) grant to retain new education trailer for education and program facilitation especially during weather concerns.